gridap/Gridap.jl/docs/src/index.md

 * The first step for new users is to visit the [Getting Started](@ref) page.

+* A set of tutorials written as Jupyter notebooks and html pages are available [here](https://github.com/gridap/Tutorials).

 * The detailed documentation is in the [Manual](@ref) section.

 * Guidelines for developers of the Gridap project is found in the [Gridap wiki](https://github.com/gridap/Gridap.jl/wiki) page.

-## Tutorials

-In addition to these documentation pages, a set of tutorials written in Jupyter notebooks are available [here](https://github.com/gridap/Tutorials).

 ## Julia educational resources

 A basic knowledge of the Julia programming language is needed to use the Gridap package.
-Here, a list of resources to get started with this programming language.
+Here, one can find a list of resources to get started with this programming language.

 * First steps to learn Julia form the [Gridap wiki](https://github.com/gridap/Gridap.jl/wiki/Start-learning-Julia) page.
 * Official webpage [docs.julialang.org](https://docs.julialang.org/)